-Hybrid Backup Recovery (HBR) is an efficient, secure, cost-effective, and fully managed backup and storage service.
-You can use HBR to back up data from local data centers, branches, or cloud resources to a cloud vault.
+Hybrid Backup Recovery (HBR) is a fully-managed online backup service that allows you to back up data to the cloud in an efficient, secure, and cost-effective way.
+You can use HBR to back up data from local Internet data centers (IDCs), branches, or cloud resources to a cloud vault.

-No strict permission management is available to performing a manual backup.
-Improper operations such as accidental file deletion are prone to occur.
+No strict permission management is available.
+Therefore, misoperations such as accidental data deletion may occur.

-HBR supports deduplication and compression technologies that are developed by Alibaba Cloud.
-These technologies help you to reduce the amount of transmitted data and occupied storage.
-This is designed to reduce costs and increase the backup speed.
+Using deduplication and compression technologies that are developed by Alibaba Cloud, HBR can effectively reduce the amount of transmitted data and occupied storage.
+This raises the backup speed and reduces costs.

-You need to manually track backup processes to identify whether backup failures occur.
-Several backup failures are only found when you attempt to restore data from the backups.
+You must manually track backup processes to detect backup failures.
+Otherwise, you may find backup failures only when you attempt to restore data from backups.

-HBR provides users with notifications, such as when a backup fails or when a client is disconnected from a server.
+HBR provides the backup alerting feature to send alert notifications to specified contacts when a backup fails or a client is disconnected from a server.